ajuhos/beanie-assistant/readme.md

 In the future the whole audio will be managed via the NOKIA network for features like in-call access to assistant and private responses.

+## The Magic behind Beanie

+What makes Beanie different in a technical sense, is how and when it listens to you.

+While other assistants are available on your smart devices - and require internet access for most capabilities - Beanie lives in the Telephony Network and accessible via a direct phone call (to the Beanie Number) or inside any call of yours (eg. a call with a friend).
+This makes Beanie available when and where on other assistant can help you.

+The other important difference is how he listens, while others start listening after hearing a keyword (like `hey Google`), Beanie is always there.
+We don't store anything and don't try to understand what you said before hearing the keyword, but we use your last sentences as the context.
+So Beanie works like the real assistant (like Donna from Suits), who hears everything and always there to help.
+For example you can ask Beanie to take a note after saying or hearing the contents of the to-be-created note.

+This is done by separating the pre-keyword and the post-keyword part of what you said and building the input for intents by using both in a reverse order (as intents make more sense in that order).

 ## Dev Tips

 #### ffmpeg command for announcements